QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 The goal of this style of coding is to ensure that [test driven development](test_driven) is possible, which will help ensure that your research is reproducible by yourself, your future self, and others - while avoiding accidental mistakes that can silently break old code and change results.

-It furthermore, it makes collaboration on code much more feasible - allowing individuals to work on different parts of the code without fear of breaking others work.
+Furthermore, it makes collaboration on code much more feasible - allowing individuals to work on different parts of the code without fear of breaking others' work.

 Finally, since many economics projects occur over multiple years - this will help your future self to reproduce your results and make changes without remembering all of the subtle tricks required to get things operational.